Slither (1973 film): Plot

-They track the vans to a trailer camp.
+Dick, Kitty and Mary track the vans to a trailer camp.
 Upon approaching the black vans in the dark, four men jump Dick and beat him.
 He returns to the Airstream in pain with what Kitty believes to be a collapsed lung.
 Dick realizes his attackers are people he has encountered throughout the entire trip.
 Fearing he will be beaten again at the trailer park, Dick ducks into a bingo game and begins to play, then feigns leaving.
 He stops at the exit and turns around to see the four men that beat him standing up from their places at the bingo tables.
-Kitty then arrives and sits next to Dick, who points out the four men.
-Kitty goes over to one of the men (played by Alex Rocco) and sweeps the bingo markers off the card of a large man playing next to him.
-The large bingo player then punches Rocco's character, starting a brawl that involves all of Dick's attackers, and allowing Dick and Kitty to escape.
+Kitty arrives and sits next to Dick, who points out the four men.
+Kitty starts a brawl by sweeping the bingo markers off the card of a large man playing next to Dick's attackers, allowing Dick and Kitty to escape.
 One of the black vans leaves the camp in a hurry, and Dick pursues them.
-In the ensuing chase, the other black van eventually catches up and drives Dick and the Airstream off the road.
+In the ensuing chase, the other black van catches up and drives Dick and the Airstream off the road.
 Dick creates a roadblock and forces the black van to crash into a waste pit.

 In a shootout with one of the men from the van, Dick wounds his attacker and tracks him to a roadside vegetable stand.
 The wounded man is Hollenbeck, who confesses that he is really Palmer.
-He put all the money into the camp, but the location wasn't suitable, and the business failed.
-Barry arrives in a tow truck, revealing that he had simply gone for a tuna sandwich when Dick and the women thought he was abducted.
+He put all the money into the camp, but the location was not suitable, and the business failed.
+Barry arrives in a tow truck, revealing that he had simply gone for a tuna sandwich when Dick, Kitty and Mary thought he was abducted.
 He is thrilled to learn that the money was used to buy land.
-Dick walks away in disgust at the whole mess while Barry plots with his wife about how to make money off the land.
+Dick walks away in disgust at the whole mess while Barry plots with Mary about how to make money off the land.